 The North Pacific biological pump: Rates, efficiency and influence on ocean uptake of carbon dioxide

 The North Pacific features a band of strong atmospheric carbon dioxide uptake at the transition between the subarctic and subtropical gyres, making it a region of particular interest to quantify the mechanisms of ocean carbon uptake.
-Along with other members of the Quay research group at the University of Washington, I measured the the surface concentration of dissolved inorganic carbon (DIC), the partial pressure of carbon dioxide to determine air-sea carbon dioxide flux, and triple oxygen isotopes and oxygen/argon dissolved gas ratios as non-incubation based geochemical tracers of gross primary production and net community production on sixteen container ship transects across the North Pacific between Hong Kong and Long Beach, CA from 2008-2012.
-My PhD dissertation assesses the rates and efficiency of biological carbon export and evaluates the relative roles of biology, physical circulation, and temperature-driven solubility changes in driving air-sea carbon dioxide flux throughout the full annual cycle across the North Pacific basin (35°N – 50°N, 142°E – 125°W) by constructing mixed layer carbon and oxygen budgets that account for physical and biological influences on the measured tracers.
+My PhD dissertation assessed the rates and efficiency of biological carbon export and evaluated the relative roles of biology, physical circulation, and temperature-driven solubility changes in driving ocean carbon uptake throughout the full annual cycle across the North Pacific basin (35°N – 50°N, 142°E – 125°W).

 Palevsky, H. I., P. D. Quay, D. E. Lockwood, and D. P. Nicholson (2016), The annual cycle of gross primary production, net community production and export efficiency across the North Pacific Ocean, Global Biogeochemical Cycles, 29, doi: 10.1002/2015GB005318.